mrsac7/placement-resources/Google/README.md

 # Google
-> Collection of coding questions asked by Google during placements at IITs
+> Collection of coding questions appearing in online assessment of Microsoft during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index